 GoAbroad shares key tips to secure volunteer abroad funding

-Wondering how to pay to volunteer abroad?
-Then you're probably already well-aware of the fantastic benefits such an experience can bring both you and the community you're helping.
-It's a fantastic way to travel and see the world, all while using your skills and time to help others.
-It can also be a source of personal transformation while positively impacting a community.
-But it don't come free.
-In fact, going abroad for a volunteer experience can be downright expensive.
+Volunteering abroad is a fantastic way to travel and see the world while using your skills and time to help a community in need.
+It can also be a source of personal transformation while providing positive benefits to a community.
+However, going abroad for a volunteer experience can be expensive.
 There are program fees, insurance requirements, plane tickets, other overhead costs, and hopefully a little extra for fun.
 While some volunteers have ample access to funds for their volunteer trip, the reality is that most need to do some serious fundraising and saving to finance their trip.

 Don’t let financial barriers keep you from participating in such a meaningful activity.
 Today, we’re going to cover our three favorite strategies to whip up funding for volunteering abroad fast: